datatrail-jhu/04_githubbasics/manuscript/05_issues.md

 C) Auto-resolving issues in your code
 C) Detecting parts of code that will cause issues when it's executed
 o) Communicating with others about your project
-o) Assigning a taks to a person in a project
+o) Assigning a task to a person in a project
 o) Having labels for each task
 o) Suggesting improvements to code for the future